SC verdict on stray dogs: Key facts on dog bites, rabies, prevention and common myths - BusinessToday

 The virus is transmitted mainly through the saliva of infected animals, usually via: bites (most common), scratches or licks on open wounds or mucous membranes (eyes, mouth)

-Animals that can carry rabies include: Dogs (most common source in India and many countries), cats, bats
+Animals that can carry rabies include: Dogs (most common source in India and many countries), cats, bats.
+The virus can also be found in wild animals like foxes, raccoons, and jackals.

 Symptoms in humans